The Open Justice team manage the Open Justice Centre and activities. You can find out more about the team members below.

 Francine originally qualified as a solicitor and specialised in complex litigation claims.
 She was involved in pro bono work supervising trainee solicitors at a local law clinic.
 Francine is responsible for managing the Law Clinic.
 Her research interests focus on legal education in particular online learning and the impact technology is having on the legal profession.

 Jon-Paul is the manager of the Open Justice Centre and most recently worked as a Qualification Manager in Law and Business.
-He is responsible for coordinating the work of Open Justice, and supports the work of the Law Clinic and the public legal education activities.
+He is responsible for coordinating the work of Open Justice, and supports the work of the Law Clinic and the Public Understanding of Law activities.

 Liz is a lecturer and Teaching Director of the Law School.
 She also tutors on W360.
 Liz originally qualified as a solicitor and specialised in family and employment claims.
 She now works for the Open University and is particularly interested in online learning and reflective practice.
 As a member of the Open Justice team Liz is one of the supervising solicitors in the law clinic and leads the Open Justice policy clinic.